anticipatexpectations/fun-with-forums/readme.md

 #Fun with forums
-this is a basic forum clone.
+This is a basic forum clone.
 Users can make text posts with pictures, text comments, and vote on either with likes.
+They can also edit the original post or delete it along with that posts comments

 #libraries and dependencies used
 -"body-parser": "^1.16.1",